openSUSE/news-o-o/_posts/2013-06-11-opensuse-12-1-eol-13-1-to-be-awesome.markdown

 ## Get hacking!

 As always, testers and contributors are welcome throughout the development process.
-We [published some plans for 13.1 in the M1 announcement](https://news.opensuse.org/?p=16026) and if you want to make sure your application makes it into openSUSE 13.1, [see this article on getting your package in Factory](https://news.opensuse.org/2011/09/27/get-your-package-in-factory-for-12-1/).
+We [published some plans for 13.1 in the M1 announcement](//news.opensuse.org/?p=16026) and if you want to make sure your application makes it into openSUSE 13.1, [see this article on getting your package in Factory](https://news.opensuse.org/2011/09/27/get-your-package-in-factory-for-12-1/).
 You should also check out [the participation portal](https://en.opensuse.org/Portal:How_to_participate), join the Factory Mailing List and have a lot of fun!

 Remember, we will soon have [the openSUSE Conference in Greece](http://conference.opensuse.org) and this is a great place to get started on openSUSE development & meet the folk already hacking.

 According to [the road map](http://lists.opensuse.org/opensuse-factory/2013-05/msg00204.html),  The next milestone is expected for the 11th of July, followed by new ones each month.
 Beta 1 is planned for the 19th of September, RC one will be on October 10 and RC2 on October 31st.

-_Pool ball graphic courtesy of Victorhck “ openSUSE Artwork Team member_
+_Pool ball graphic courtesy of Victorhck â€“ openSUSE Artwork Team member_